AlessioNar/MyWebsite/content/post/rops_package/index.md

 ![](my_apps.PNG)

 Then use the create_access_token function to retrieve an access token.
-Remember that the access token remain valid for 20 minutes only, so if you plan on making requests for a longer period of time you need to renew it.

 ```{r create_access_token}
  consumer_key <-"your_consumer_key"